joshkitt/cloud-certification/aws/aws-csaa.md

 ### Lambda
 Lambda
+- Serverless
     - Run code without provisioning any infrastructure
 - Only charged for usage execution time
 - Can configure from 128 MB to 3008 MB (64 MB increments)
 - Concurrency limits: 1000
+- Scales out automatically
 - Timeout up to 5 minutes (new limit is 15 minutes)
 - Integrates with services
 - Enables event-driven workflows
 - Primary service for serverless architecture
 - Triggered from other services too (CloudWatch, SNS, S3)

-Lambda@Edge
+### Lambda@Edge
 - Run globally at the edge
 - Can process / modify
     - User request/response